Stewart Wallace was engaged as the Head Chef at The Coonanbarra Café in 1992.

 - a film or incrustation, usually green, produced by oxidation on the surface of old bronze and often esteemed as being of ornamental value.

-- a similar film or coloring appearing gradually on some other substance.
+- a similar film or colouring appearing gradually on some other substance.

 - a surface calcification of implements, usually indicating great age.